MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 ### Supply coverage

-**Supply coverage** is a measure of supply that meets demand.
-It helps you determine whether the on-hand inventory and the expected supply that's in transit for a period will meet the demand for that period.

 **Supply coverage** is calculated as the ratio of demand and supply, and is expressed as a percentage.
 The following formula is used: